scality/Zenko/tests/ctst/HOW_TO_WRITE_TESTS.md

 dedicated set of tests, that is, a set of test executed before all tests having a specific tag used for identifying the feature(s).

-Note: Testing the reconfiguration of the environment is recommended, but it should be done carefully to not affect other tests.
+When a scenario *must* reconfigure the environment (e.g., create or modify locations, add overlay endpoints), tag it with `@Exclusive`.
+This ensures no other scenario runs in parallel while the exclusive scenario executes, and the exclusive scenario only starts once all running scenarios have finished.
+See the implementation in `common/hooks.ts`.

-## 4. Do not use `atMostOnePicklePerTag`.
+## 4. Avoid unnecessary parallel restrictions.

-If a set of scenario requires the use of `atMostOnePicklePerTag`, they won't be executed in parallel, which is:
+Adding `atMostOnePicklePerTag` for a set of scenarios means they won't be executed in parallel, which is:

 - Not realistic for the production environment.
 - Not efficient for the test execution: the duration of tests will suffer.